jasmineMLewis/Linguistic-Written-Works-Of-Arts/certifications/scrum-fundamentals-certification/study-guide/part-ii-principles/scrum-fundamentals-certification-part-ii-principles.md

 <br/>
 <ins>***Note***</ins>
 <br/>
-All Scrum definitions, images, and related text in [Scrum Body of Knowledge, SBOK Guide, 4th Edition](https://github.com/jasmineMLewis/Articles/blob/Production/assets-general/scrumstudy-books-resources/scrumstudy-sbok-guide-fourth-edition.pdf) are taken from SCRUMstudy, a brand of VMEdu, Inc courses.
+All Scrum definitions, images, and related text in [Scrum Body of Knowledge](https://github.com/jasmineMLewis/Articles/blob/Production/assets-general/scrumstudy-books-resources/scrumstudy-sbok-guide-fourth-edition.pdf) are taken from SCRUMstudy, a brand of VMEdu, Inc courses.
 Content obtained from the SBOK will state the page for reference.
 This is article is intended for informational and educational purposes.

 <br/>